rails/rails/guides/source/asset_pipeline.md

 The asset pipeline uses the [Propshaft](https://github.com/rails/propshaft) gem and is enabled by default in new Rails 8 applications.

-If you want to disable it during setup, you can use the `--skip-asset-pipeline`
+If ,for some reason, you want to disable it during setup, you can use the `--skip-asset-pipeline` option:
-option:

 ```bash
 $ rails new app_name --skip-asset-pipeline
 ```

+NOTE: Prior to version 8, the asset pipeline was powered by Sprockets.
+You can read more about the [Sprockets Asset Pipeline](https://guides.rubyonrails.org/v7.2/asset_pipeline.html) in the Rails Guides.

 Evolution of techniques to manage assets
 ----------------------------------------